rui205/rpc/README.md

 NOTICE: in developing

-If you find any bugs, lease let me know.
+If you find any bugs, please let me know.